Art

 A theatrical headshot generally has the actor posing in an emotional way, such as with a small frown or looking off to the side instead of directly into the camera.

-These types of headshots are used for independent film.
+These types of headshots are used for independent films.

 3. Comedic Headshot Look or “Silly Headshots”